mcarvin8/sf-git-package-retrievals/README.md

 # sf-git-package-retrievals
-Framework to automate metadata retrievals from a Salesforce org into a Git branch on a scheduled basis.
-This has been developed on GitLab CI/CD, but given tweaks for a specific CI/CD platform, this should be able to work on other platforms.
+Schedule automated metadata retrievals from a Salesforce org into a Git branch using manifest files (package.xml).
+This has been developed on GitLab CI/CD, but given tweaks for a specific CI/CD platform, this should be able to work on other git platforms.

 ## Requirements